sam-hearst/two_circles_case_study/readme.md

 ORDER BY
   count DESC
 ```

-4. The state_name column also had the trailing white space issue so I went ahead and corrected it
+4. I removed whitespace from the columns that had it.
-5. about 200 rows where there are duplicate order numbers.
+5. There are about 200 rows where there are duplicate order numbers.
 I went ahead and removed these duplicates.

 ```sql
 SELECT